nelsoma/go-rpifancon/README.md

   -iopin int
          The GPIO pin used to control the fan. (default 17) -threshold int
-         The temperature in celius above which to enable the fan. (default 65) -wait int
+         The temperature in celsius above which to enable the fan. (default 65) -wait int
          The amount of time to wait between polling temperature.
 Multiply this by checks to get time between pin state changes. (default 5)
 ```